SourceForge

 Slashdot Media, San Diego, California, United States

-SourceForge is a software platform with an open-source project repository, bug tracking, wiki, and Git and SVN integration.
+SourceForge is a web-based software platform that hosts open-source projects and provides bug tracking, wiki, and Git and SVN integration.

 According to our data, SourceForge is the third most popular code hosting platform on the web.